harrypatton/algorithms/interview/projects/data-pipeline.md

 * Daily job processing.
 * Health monitoring.

+For any apps which cannot use client telemetry library, we need to bring them in data platform. **Question**: how to enable event pub-sub scenario then?

+Data Correlation: we may bring in 3-party data.

 # Data Apps
 * Feature Count.
 Fault Monitoring.
 User Lookup, Customer Engagement.
 * Upload data to SQL Server.
 Big Data Platform is not suitable for interactive query.
 Convert data to csv and then import to SQL.